kanatea/mountain-biking/README.md

 **Launch Webpage**

 10. Click on the link that appears in your console upon running `app.py` and it should open `map.html`.
+The website is ready to go! ٩(ˊᗜˋ*)و ♡

 ## Database